Warsaw Public Transport Authority: Metro

-Szybka Kolej Miejska
+Rapid Urban Railway

-Szybka Kolej Miejska (abbrev.
-SKM, lit. 'fast urban railway') is mixed rapid transit and commuter rail network of five lines connecting Warsaw with its suburbs and satellite cities including Pruszków, Legionowo, Radzymin, Sulejówek, Otwock and since 12 March 2023 also Piaseczno.
+The Rapid Urban Railway (SKM) is mixed rapid transit and commuter rail network of five lines connecting Warsaw with its suburbs and satellite cities including Pruszków, Legionowo, Radzymin, Sulejówek, Otwock and since 12 March 2023 also Piaseczno.
 SKM trains are all electric multiple units running on shared with other rail traffic main rail lines.
 Routes of SKM are marked with a letter 'S' followed by a number.